 You may have installed Windows 11 with a local account, and you want to link it with a Microsoft account to access all the benefits from the cloud.
 For example, when you connect your local account to a Microsoft account, you can associate your computer’s Windows 11 product key to your account, making it easier to transfer the license to another device or reactivate an installation after a hardware upgrade.
-Download apps from the Microsoft Store, get your online content in Microsoft apps automatically, sync settings online to make PCs look and feel the same – like your browser history, account picture, and color.
+Download apps from the Microsoft Store, get your online content in Microsoft apps automatically, and sync settings online to make PCs look and feel the same – like your browser history, account picture, and color.
 You can also use cloud-powered features, such as “Find my device,” which tracks the location of a computer, so if it ever gets lost or stolen, you can quickly find out the last known site to find it.
 Also, when using a Microsoft account, you can easily reset your account password and more.

 How to Connect a Local Account with Microsoft Account on Windows 11?

 To link a local user account with Microsoft account on Windows 11, do the following:-

 Step 1.
 Sign in to your computer using a local account that you want to link with your Microsoft account.